top of page

 Touch | Texture and Temperature

 Our skin is our largest sensing organ, the barrier between us and the world.
 Textures of food is something we may be familiar with as we encounter smooth, creamy, crunchy, slimy.
 In interiors lots of hard finishes might make us feel its somewhere to be only a short time to transit through, whereas soft surfaces may make us feel relaxed and welcome to settle in.
-If the surfaces are cool to touch such as polished stone, that tends to signal a bit of a hostility, where a wood finish will be warmer and grounding.
+If the surfaces are cool to touch such as polished stone, that tends to signal a bit of a hostility, whilst a wood finish will have a warmer and grounding feel.
 Textiles have a complete range from quite rough jute weaves to soft satins or fluffy furs.

 Vision | Colour